 How much are your customers spending every time they make an order on your site?
-If you don’t know the answer to this, you need to find out.
+There’s an easy way to find out.
 The Average Order Value (AOV) of your store indicates the average order amount of all transactions made in any given time period, and it directly correlates to how much revenue and profit you earn.
-By understanding your Average Order Value you can determine the financial health of your store and use that information to make better business decisions when it comes to ad spending, product pricing, user experience and more.
+By understanding it you can determine the financial health of your store and use that information to make better business decisions when it comes to ad spending, product pricing, user experience and more.
+In this article, we’ll break down how you can increase your average order value, so you can earn more income per order.

 How to Calculate Your Average Order Value